20 Protein-Packed Vegetarian Meals

 Whether you’re topping a soup or salad or just looking for healthy snack ideas, here’s an answer!
 Pack a handful or two in a baggy and pick at them all day long.
 With such great crunch and flavor, these one ingredient croutons are an ideal wholesome snack.
 Forget the processed pretzels and chips, bake these chickpeas at home for a quick 20 minutes to create these protein-packed treats.

 Get the recipe from Simple Vegan Blog.

 No-Bake Oatmeal Protein Energy Balls

 Nutrition: 176 calories, 7.4 g fat (1.4 g saturated fat), 64 mg sodium, 19.4 g carbs, 2.8 g fiber, 8.8 g sugars, 8.8 g protein

 Whoever invented this latest ‘no-bake balls’ food trend needs to be recognized!
-The convenience and ease of making these no bake energy balls pretty much beats out any other snack out there.
-Always so delicious and filled with the perfect amount of protein and nutrients to keep you going, these oatmeal protein balls will have you feelings some type of way.
+The convenience and ease of making these no-bake energy balls pretty much beats out any other snack out there.
+Always so delicious and filled with the perfect amount of protein and nutrients to keep you going, these oatmeal protein balls will have you feeling some type of way.
 Their gooey and rich texture are munch-worthy in between meals or for a late night snack.